NVR-2023/NVR-2023-02-Take-home-assignment/README.md

 ## Author

-This project was developed by Nuno Rodrigues in January 2025.
+This project was designed, coded and developed by Nuno Rodrigues in January 2025.